Verdi, California

-Verdi is a census-designated place (CDP) in Sierra County, California.
+Verdi is a census-designated place (CDP) in Sierra County, California, United States.
 Verdi sits at an elevation of 5315 ft.
 The 2020 United States census reported Verdi's population was 179.
 It is just across the state line from Verdi, Nevada and below the Verdi Range.

 The town of Verdi was named after Giuseppe Verdi by Charles Crocker, founder of the Central Pacific Railroad, when he pulled a slip of paper from a hat and read the name of the Italian opera composer in 1868.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 4.2 sqmi, 99.68% of it land and 0.32% of it water.
+According to the United States Census Bureau, the CDP covers an area of 4.2 sqmi, of which 99.68% is land and 0.32% is water.